 - Hometown, city and state

-Students may inform the Office of Admissions and the Registrar in writing that they do not give permission for the university to release their directory information, or they may submit the request through UAOnline at http://uaonline.alaska.edu.
+Students may inform the Office of the Registrar in writing that they do not give permission for the university to release their directory information, or they may submit the request through UAOnline at http://uaonline.alaska.edu.
 The request is valid until a subsequent request to release directory information is received in writing or through UAOnline.